FLIM Playground: An interactive, end-to-end graphical user interface for analyzing single cells with fluorescence lifetime imaging microscopy

 Abstract

-Fluorescence lifetime imaging microscopy (FLIM) is sensitive to molecular environments and enables high-resolution mapping of cellular heterogeneity.
-Yet, the analytical journey from raw photon decays to biological insight remains fragmented by multi-step data extraction and siloed downstream analyses that introduce friction and propagate errors.
-We present FLIM Playground, the first interactive graphical platform that unifies single-cell FLIM workflows, embeds user checks at each stage, and offers diverse options for user preferences.
-Built in Python and available open-source, FLIM Playground runs on all major operating systems as a ready-to-run app and can also be deployed on the web.
-The Data Extraction section interactively collects and checks field-of-view metadata, calibrates either via instrument response function (IRF) shift or reference dye, and extracts single-cell fluorescence lifetime features, both fitted and phasor, along with morphology and texture features across all channels.
-Multiple datasets spanning time, samples, or treatments can be merged through an interface that assigns categorical labels for downstream analyses.
-The Data Analysis section accepts either outputs from the Data Extraction or user-provided datasets.
-It provides visual analytic methods that share common interactive controls to visualize and filter large datasets in real time through a graphical user interface (GUI).
-Validation of lifetime fitting with FLIM Playground was performed by comparison with SPCImage using two-photon autofluorescence FLIM of Panc1 cells.
-Additionally, two-photon autofluorescence FLIM of Panc1 and MCF7 cells treated with metabolic inhibitors were used to demonstrate FLIM Playground features.
-By adopting best practices and offering flexibilities through interactivity, FLIM Playground accelerates hypothesis-driven discovery and promotes reproducibility.
+Fluorescence lifetime imaging microscopy (FLIM) is a cellular-resolution molecular imaging technique.
+Yet, the journey from raw photon decays to biological insight remains fragmented by multi-step data extraction and siloed analyses.
+This work presents FLIM Playground, the first interactive graphical platform that unifies single-cell FLIM workflows, embeds user checks at each stage, and offers diverse user options.
+Built in Python and available open-source, FLIM Playground runs on major operating systems as a ready-to-run application and is web deployable.
+Its Data Extraction section collects and checks field-of-view metadata, calibrates via instrument response function shift or fluorescence lifetime standard, and extracts single-cell fluorescence lifetime features, along with morphology and texture features across channels.
+Multiple datasets can be merged through an interface that assigns categorical labels.
+The Data Analysis section provides real-time visual analytic modules for outputs from Data Extraction or user-provided datasets.
+Lifetime extraction by fitting and phasor were validated by comparison with a commercial software and published results, respectively, and both sections were demonstrated on a FLIM dataset of cancer cell lines to obtain biological insights.
+By adopting best practices and offering interactivity, FLIM Playground accelerates hypothesis-driven discovery and promotes reproducibility, and its modular design can incorporate new imaging modalities, extraction methods, and analysis modules.

 Article activity feed